 A cage is the most expensive item that you will need to buy for your hamster, but it is also the most important.
 There are many options available online and at pet stores, each with different advantages and disadvantages.
 The main types of cages are wire cages with a plastic base, enclosed plastic cages, which are often modular with different compartments and tubes inside, and aquariums.

 You might also want to consider modifying a store-bought cage with your own extensions.

 Since hamsters are nocturnal, they will be active during the night while you are asleep.
-So in addition to some time outside the cage for safe and managed exploration, your hamster should be given a variety of different toys in its cage to keep it happy, active and healthy.
+So in addition to some time outside the cage for safety and managed exploration, your hamster should be given a variety of different toys in its cage to keep it happy, active, and healthy.

 Many cages available come with pre-fitted hamster wheels, but you should be aware that these may be too small for some larger Syrian hamsters.
 You can also buy free standing wheels to place where you like in the cage, while some are available in novelty shapes such as cars that can allow your hamster to play outside its cage.

 Although you should feed you hamster primarily with store-bought hamster food, hamsters can enjoy a wide variety of foods.
 However, it is important to ensure you keep your hamster both happy and healthy by giving it a balanced diet and avoiding any foods that may be harmful.

 You should provide your hamster with new food once a day, and this is best done in the evening as this is around the time it wakes.
 In the wild, this is when hamsters start looking for food, which they then store to eat the following day.
 So expect your hamster to store some of its food for later.

 You should feed your hamster approximately one tablespoon of hamster mix for each serving, along with a small amount of fresh food treats once or twice a week.
 This amount is suitable for all types of hamster.
 Even though dwrf and Chinese hamsters are smaller than Syrian hamsters, they have a faster metabolism.